Guidelines for Graduate Programs

 - Students who participate in May Commencement, but do not graduate until August still must apply for graduation in August.

 Though they are invited to participate in the ceremony, August graduates will not be included in the May Commencement program.
 Their names will be listed in the December Commencement program.
-August graduates will received their Latin honor cords, if applicable, after all graduation requirements have been met.
+August graduates will not receive their Latin honor cords, if applicable, until after all graduation requirements have been met.